sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 ### Getting service status

-See the status of the backend service using `systemd`:
+See the status of the backend service using a service manager:

 {{< highlight shell >}}
-systemctl status sensu-backend
+service sensu-backend status
 {{< /highlight >}}

-_NOTE: On older distributions of Linux, use `service sensu-backend status` to see the status of the backend._

 ### Getting service version